 1.4.8.1 PLVS Definitions

-1.4.8.1.1 “Dedicated Resource Peaking Capability” means the sum of «Customer Name»’s (1) Specified Resources monthly peak amounts, as stated in table(s) in section 2 of Exhibit A and (2) Committed Power Purchase monthly peak amounts as stated in table(s) in section 3 of Exhibit A.
+1.4.8.1.1 “Dedicated Resource Peaking Capability” means the sum of «Customer Name»’s: (1) Specified Resources monthly peak amounts, as stated in table(s) in section 2 of Exhibit A and (2) monthly peak Committed Power Purchase Amounts as stated in table(s) in section 3 of Exhibit A.

-1.4.8.1.2 “PLVS Energy” means energy scheduled by «Customer Name» for a PLVS Event in excess of the maximum hourly energy amounts listed in section 1.4.2 of this exhibit.
+1.4.8.1.2 “PLVS Daily Limit” means the total amount of PLVS Energy, in megawatts hours, «Customer Name» schedules during any single day of a PLVS Event.

-1.4.8.1.3 “PLVS Event” means a noticed seven day period of time during which «Customer Name» schedules PLVS Energy.
+1.4.8.1.3 “PLVS Energy” means energy scheduled by «Customer Name» for a PLVS Event in excess of the maximum hourly energy amounts listed in section 1.4.2 of this exhibit.

-1.4.8.1.4 “PLVS Daily Limit” means the total amount of PLVS Energy, in megawatts hours, «Customer Name» schedules during any single day of a PLVS Event.
+1.4.8.1.4 “PLVS Event” means a noticed seven day period of time during which «Customer Name» schedules PLVS Energy.

 1.4.8.1.5 “PLVS Pool” means the total amount of PLVS Energy, in whole megawatt hours, that «Customer Name» may schedule in a given Fiscal Year.

 1.4.8.1.6 “P10 Peak TRL” means peak TRL load, in megawatts, forecasted at the tenth percentile of likelihood.